CEMeNT-PSAAP/MCDC/docs/source/user_guide/getting_started/first_simulation.rst

 Tallies
 ~~~~~~~

-The structured mesh divides the domain into 60 equal spatial bins.
-The tally
+The structured mesh divides the 6 cm domain into 60 equal spatial bins.
+The
-scores the track-length estimate of flux in each bin:
+tally scores the track-length estimate of flux in each bin:

 .. code-block:: python3